-As I mentioned, Ext JS applications that you generate with Sencha Cmd include only 1 file in the index.html – the micro loader.
-Here is an example:
+As previously stated, Ext JS applications created with Sencha Cmd include only one file in the index.html – the micro loader.
+Here’s an illustration:

 This single file – bootstrap.js – is the bootstrap loader file, or the micro loader file.
 Note that this file has NOTHING to do with the bootstrap library that helps with html layout.
 I will show you in a future post how we can change the name of that file to avoid confusion, maybe to something more appropriate like microloader.js.
 For this post, we will use the name ‘bootsimple.js’.